Kim, Kourtney and Khloe Kardashian Get Emotional in Group Therapy

 "She's psychotic," Khloe chimed in.
 After the three of them all shared stories of how Kourtney has been using the things her therapist has told her during their arguments together, Kim and Khloe both looked directly into the camera to deliver a message.

-Despite their "big blowout," Kim told said in a solo confessional that she acknowledges that her relationship with her sister definitely has some "hidden issues" that need to be examined.
+Despite their "big blowout," Kim said in a solo confessional that she acknowledges that her relationship with her 39-yea-old sister definitely has some "hidden issues" that need to be examined.

 "I think we just need someone professional to help us work it out," Kim shared.
 "Just not Kourtney's therapist."